Tibia and fibula

 Watch video

 The tibia and fibula are the two long bones of the leg, positioned parallel to each other.
 The tibia is the second largest bone in the body (after the femur), and the primary weight-bearing bone of the leg.
-It is positioned medial to the fibula, and it is much thicker in appearance.
-In contrast, the fibula is a slender bone, located lateral to the tibia.
+The fibula is the more slender of the two bones, located lateral to the tibia.
 These two bones articulate with each other, making the three following joints:

-- Middle tibiofibular joint – attached by the interosseous membrane
+2. Middle tibiofibular joint – fibrous joint, attached by the interosseous membrane

 Additionally, the tibia and fibula articulate with the talus to form the ankle joint, while only the tibia articulates with the femur and participates in the formation of the knee joint.